Does My Love Of Soul Food . . .

-Come from the thimble-full of cajun blood coursing through my veins?
+Does my love of shrimp creole and dirty rice from the thimble-full of cajun blood coursing through my veins?
 Maybe, maybe not.
 I’ll tell you this, though: This perfect meld of spices and sausage will have you saying “laissez les bon temps rouler” no matter where you’re from.*

-Oh, and here’s the best part: This is my family’s FAVORITE way to eat liver.
-They don’t just tolerate it, they ask for it!
 Are you ready to get started?
 Okay then, don’t faint when you see the recipe.
-The looonng list of ingredients is mostly made up of spices you already have in your kitchen and it’s fairly simple to make.
-Try it with baked chicken, zesty shrimp creole or blackened salmon with pineapple mango salsa!
+The long list of ingredients is mostly made up of spices you already have in your kitchen and it’s fairly simple to make.
+Try it with baked chicken or blackened salmon with pineapple mango salsa!

 * Let the good times roll!

-Cajun/Bayou Dirty Rice
+Bayou Dirty Rice

 - 2 cups chicken broth (substitute water if needed)